IBM-Bluemix-Docs/fss-financial-optimization-service/aboutPortfolioOptimization.md

 There are three types of portfolios:
 * A root portfolio defines the set of tradeable assets to be optimized
-* A benchmark portfolio defines a set of non-tradable assets that are used for relative objectives and constraints
+* Benchmark portfolios define sets of non-tradable assets that are used for relative objectives and constraints
-* A subportfolio is a subset of the assets in the root portfolio or benchmark portfolio.
+* A subportfolio is a subset of the assets in the root portfolio and/or one of the benchmark portfolios.
 This subset is grouped by a common characteristic.
 For example, all assets in the financial sector, all assets which are common stock, or all assets within the growth strategy.
 Subportfolios are used in setting allocation-based constraints.

 ### The root portfolio